The FAQs are updated on a regular basis.

 Q Do I need a visa for Sierra Leone?

 A You will need a visa, unless you are from West Africa.
 Street Child can help organise this and once you are registered we will issue a letter of invitation to accompany a visa application form.
 A single entry visa costs £109 and can be obtained in person or by post from the Sierra Leone High Commission in London.
+Visas are valid for 3 months from date of issue.
+Please do not apply for visas before 1st March 2018.

 Q Travel health

 A See a travel nurse and doctor at least 6-8 weeks before travel.
 You should visit your local GP for advice if necessary.
 Unless you travelled recently to a similar destination it is almost certain you will need a few vaccinations.
 Two absolute must-haves are a vaccination certificate for yellow fever which is required for entry into the country and anti-malarial medication.
+Please bring your yellow fever certificate with you to Sierra Leone.

 Q Travel and health insurance